Prefix-bounded matrices: Acknowledgments

 \section{Acknowledgments}

 We are extremely grateful to Jack Edmonds who drew our attention to this topic and initiated an investigation to explore the link between ASMs and standard tools of combinatorial optimization.
-We also deeply thank Richard Brualdi, Dylan Heuer, Karola M\'esz\'aros, Walter Morris, Cian O’Brien, Rachel Quinlan, and Jessica Striker for sharing their insights and perspectives with us.
+We also deeply thank Richard Brualdi, Dylan Heuer, Karola M\'esz\'aros, Walter Morris, Cian O'Brien, Rachel Quinlan, and Jessica Striker for sharing their insights and perspectives with us.
+We thank L\'aszl\'o V\'egh for his valuable comments on a previous version of the manuscript.

+This research has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the ELTE TKP 2021-NKTA-62 funding scheme, and by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program, and by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund --- grant number ADVANCED~150556.